-Benefit Period-the specified period of time in which a Participant's benefits for incurred Covered Services accumulate toward annual benefit limits, Deductible amounts and Out-of-Pocket Limits.
+Benefit Period-the specified period of time during which a Participant accumulates annual benefit limits, Deductible amounts and Out-of-Pocket Limits.
 The Benefit period is explained on the cover of this document.

 Benefits Outline-a listing of certain Covered Services specifying Cost Sharing, Copayments, Deductibles, and Benefit limitations and maximums under this Summary Plan Document.